Drive about an hour northeast of Calgary or two and a half hours south of…

 Visit the Frank Slide – Canada’s second largest landslide

 You can’t miss the Frank Slide if you’re driving on Highway 3.
-But what I’d really recommend is a visit to the Frank Slide Interpretive Centre (located a short distance off the highway) followed by a self-guided hike through some of the boulders on the 1.5 kilometre Frank Slide Trail.
+But what I’d really recommend is a visit to the Frank Slide Interpretive Centre (located a short distance off the highway) followed by a self-guided hike through some of the boulders on the 1.5 km Frank Slide Trail.

 The interpretive centre does an incredible job of bringing the horror and heroics to life of the 1903 landslide that unleashed 90 million tons of rock on the town of Frank as its inhabitants lay sleeping.
 It was all over in just 90 seconds.
 Displays, murals, audio recordings and a couple of excellent 25 minute documentaries bring the disaster and its aftermath to life.